Betty Reardon: Militarism, sexism, and the war system

-Reardon has a unique criticism of militarism.
-She believes that: "militarism is a value system...which says that human beings basically need to be kept in order by force, and that some people have a natural right to use that force in order to do that.
+Reardon had a unique criticism of militarism.
+She believed that: "militarism is a value system...which says that human beings basically need to be kept in order by force, and that some people have a natural right to use that force in order to do that.
 They’re better equipped to decide what’s best for the rest of us".
 If a society is more militarized, then there is a "greater the dependence on force, or the threat of force, to maintain order".
-She also thinks that since World War II, the U.S. has increasingly accepted militarism, which she feels contradicts existing social values and norms.
+She also thought that since World War II, the U.S. had increasingly accepted militarism, which she felt contradicted existing social values and norms.

-Beyond her critique of militarism and a militarized society, she believes that sexism and militarism are interconnected.
-She has said that "militarism and sexism are...part of the same problem".
+Beyond her critique of militarism and a militarized society, she believed that sexism and militarism are interconnected.
+She said that "militarism and sexism are...part of the same problem".
 The notion "that human differences determine human worth", leads to the arrangement of "people in a hierarchy of social and human value".
 This hierarchy has "male, European, urban, and [the] technologically proficient" at the top.
-She also believes that the male-female dichotomy, or gender binary, is integral to sexism and militarism.
+She also believed that the male-female dichotomy, or gender binary, is integral to sexism and militarism.

-Reardon thinks a less sexist society would be more peaceful.
-She believes that in order to confront sexism, people should engage in the processes that would reverse it.
-Decisions should be made by looking at: "the good of the whole to make decisions about what you do with the resources available for the nation and for the planet" which have been, she argues, called feminine characteristics or traits.
+Reardon thought a less sexist society would be more peaceful.
+She believed that in order to confront sexism, people should engage in the processes that would reverse it.
+Decisions should be made by looking at: "the good of the whole to make decisions about what you do with the resources available for the nation and for the planet" which have been, she argued, called feminine characteristics or traits.

-She also holds a number of additional views on militarism and peace.
-She believes that peace is necessary for human flourishing and a fundamental social value, and that a "fully actualized state of negative peace would entail the abolition of war as an institution," which she calls the "war system."
+Reardon also held a number of additional views on militarism and peace.
+She believed that peace is necessary for human flourishing and a fundamental social value, and that a "fully actualized state of negative peace would entail the abolition of war as an institution," which she called the "war system."
 This is connected to her idea that "conception of peace is profoundly influenced by feminism."